Mille-Îles

 Mille-Îles (/fr/, lit.
-'Thousand Islands') is a provincial electoral district in Quebec, Canada that elects members to the National Assembly of Quebec.
+'Thousand Islands') is a provincial electoral district in Quebec, Canada, that elects members to the National Assembly of Quebec.
 The district is located in Laval and includes the eastern portion of the island of Laval (Île Jésus).

 It was created for the 1973 election from a part of Fabre.

 In the change from the 2001 to the 2011 electoral map, it lost some territory to Vimont electoral district.

+In 2026, the riding added the remainder of Duvernay from Laval-des-Rapides.